DeepDiveInteractive/PrivacyPolicy/README.md

 Children Under Thirteen

-Anthony Berlin does not knowingly collect personally identifiable information from children under the age of thirteen.
+Deep Dive Interactive does not knowingly collect personally identifiable information from children under the age of thirteen.
 If you are under the age of thirteen, you must ask your parent or guardian for permission to use this application.

 Changes to this Statement

-Anthony Berlin reserves the right to change this Privacy Policy from time to time.
+Deep Dive Interactive reserves the right to change this Privacy Policy from time to time.
 We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address specified in your account, by placing a prominent notice on our application, and/or by updating any privacy information.
 Your continued use of the application and/or Services available after such modifications will constitute your: (a) acknowledgment of the modified Privacy Policy; and (b) agreement to abide and be bound by that Policy.

 Contact Information

-Anthony Berlin welcomes your questions or comments regarding this Statement of Privacy.
-If you believe that Anthony Berlin has not adhered to this Statement, please contact Anthony Berlin at: Deepdivehelp@gmail.com
+Deep Dive Interactive welcomes your questions or comments regarding this Statement of Privacy.
+If you believe that Deep Dive Interactive has not adhered to this Statement, please contact Deep Dive Interactive at: Deepdivehelp@gmail.com

 Effective as of April 28, 2021